magpie-ea/magpie-backend/README.md

 For detailed documentation on the structure and deployment of experiments, please refer to the [minimal template](https://github.com/b-a-b-e/MinimalTemplate/) and the [_babe documentation](https://b-a-b-e.github.io/babe_site/).

 # Additional Notes
-- Using JSON objects as the value type of any key in the submitted object is currently not allowed.
+- Using JSON object as the value type in the experiment results object to be submitted is currently not allowed.
 The reason is that it would be hard for the CSV writer to correctly format and produce a CSV file based on such a format.
+JSON array is supported though not recommended.
+It's best to split experiment results into different keys containing simple values, e.g. `response1`, `response2`, `response3`.

-- There is limited guarantee on DB security on Heroku's Hobby grade.
+- There is limited guarantee on database reliability on Heroku's Hobby grade.
 The experiment authors are expected to take responsibility of the results.
 They should retrieve them and perform backups as soon as possible.

 - This app is based on Phoenix Framework and written in Elixir.
 If you wish to modify the app, please look at the resources available at:
   - Official website: http://www.phoenixframework.org/